npsandeep/my-social-connect-api/README.md

 ### Code Coverage - JACOCO
 Code coverage is added as part of the build process.
-Access the report in my-social-connect-api/target/site/jacoco/index.html Existing report can be downloaded from ./documentation/03_code-coverage-jacoco.zip
+Access the report in my-social-connect-api/target/site/jacoco/index.html Existing report can be downloaded from [Code Coverage Report](./documentation/03_code-coverage-jacoco.zip)